-ART 20L (online): Introduction to Drawing and Painting wtih Grant Whipple: Online only course.
+ART 20L (online): Introduction to Drawing wtih Grant Whipple: Online only course.
 Introduces the material practices of painting in combination with the formal vocabulary of the visual arts.
 A discussion of values, form, color, and figure/ground relationships enters into each class.
 Students are billed for a materials fee.
 (General Education Code(s): PR-C.)

 ART 26: Introduction to Printmaking with Bridget Henry: Survey of print medium: basic terminology, techniques, application of tools, materials, and condensed history of development of printmaking.
 Assignments consist of individual and collaborative projects aimed at building skills and gathering technical experience.
 Introduction to relief printing (black and white and color), intaglio, letterpress, and interface between photography/computer and the handmade print.
 Exploration of print media for communication of issues including formal aesthetics, social/psychological and personal narrative.
 Students are billed a materials fee.
 (General Education Code(s): PR-C, A)